textpattern/textpattern.github.io/brand/user-docs-guide.md

 A clear but minimum set of formatting rules are needed to distinguish the different types of strings from regular documentation text.
 A single format style (e.g. bold, italic, quotation marks, or whatever) is little more effective than no formatting at all.
 Thus a balance needs struck: On one hand a minimum number of formatting styles used; on the other, clear distinction between string types, and across types and normal documentation text.

 Various strings in the software's back end, that you may need to document, are detailed in the following sections.
 Some of these strings use `strong` and `em` (emphasis) via Markdown for [inline formatting](#inline-text-formatting).
 Be cognizant of the fact that Markdown does not provide syntax for true `i` (italic) and `b` (bold) element formatting.
 In this case, however, it's okay; you want screen-reading technology to catch the distinguished (**strengthened** or *emphasized*) interface strings, in addition to those solely distinguished by capitalization or quotation marks.
+The noted exception is with regard to [path and file names](#paths-and-file-names).

 ### Headers, labels, and options

-The documentation of panel and widget headers, and form control labels and options, would be difficult and confusing to readers if a single formatting convention were used.
-Part of the problem is the sentence-case convention used in interface strings and in editorial style.
-To account for this, a minimum of necessarily different formatting rules are needed here and against the other types of interface strings.
-It is the aforementioned balance between consistency and unobtrusiveness in writing.
+One reason multiple formatting styles are needed to document interface strings like headers, labels, and control options: sentence case is used for writing them.
+This prevents relying on capitalizations alone to denote where a string ends in regular text.
+On the other hand, some strings are indeed sentences with terminal punctuation, so even if title case was the convention for strings, there'd still be some needing more distinction than what capitalization alone could provide.
+Thus a maximum of four formatting styles are defined as balance between distinction and presentation.

 Single-word strings, capitalized
 : Formatting: Normal font weight